 Visit in the spring or fall when temperatures are comfortable, and the landscapes are at their best.

-San Antonio is a top destination for seniors thanks to its flat, shaded River Walk, historical sites, and delicious food.
+San Antonio is a top destination for seniors thanks to its scenic River Walk, fascinating historical sites, and a wide variety of restaurants.

 If you love fresh mountain air and scenic drives, Asheville is a great choice.
 This North Carolina town offers breathtaking views, historic estates, and relaxing small-town charm.